-It is a serious question.
+Now this is a serious question.
 If we assume that TES MMORPG will be a huge and long term project the answer is “No”.
 Elder Scrolls Online will hardly use F2P model.
 There are several reasons:

-You need to login to create comments.
+You need to login to add comments.

 In between there are many small options available, but don't overdo it I would say…